zooniverse/panoptes/doc/api_v2.md

 Projects use a natural number as their `id`.

+##### Tasks

+The `tasks` attribute of a workflow has is a JSON Object that describes the classification task for a worklow.

+Each task has a type string of "single" or "multiple" choice, or "drawing".
+(More task types to come, e.g. Serengeti-style filter and Sunspotter's comparison.)

+"multiple" and "drawing" tasks have a next string, linking to the next task in the workflow.
+If this string is empty, the workflow ends.
+In "single" tasks, each answer has a next string, allowing branching based on the user's decisions.

+"single" and "multiple" tasks have a question string, which the user must answer.
+Answers to the question are in an answers array.
+Each answer has a label string displayed to the user.

+"single" and "multiple" tasks may define a boolean required, which when true will force the user to provide an answer before moving on to the next task.

+"drawing" tasks have an instruction string telling the user how to complete the task.

+"drawing" tasks have a tools array.

+Each tool has a label shown to the user.

+Each tool has a string type.
+Options include:

+    point

+    ellipse

+    circle

+    line

+    rectangle

+    polygon

+Each tool has a string color, which is applied to the marks made by the tool.
+Any format valid as CSS can be used.

+##### Selection Strategy

+Three parameters: `grouped`, `prioritized`, and `pairwise `configure how the Zooniverse Classification API chooses subjects for classification.
+They are all false by default, which will give a random selection of subjects from all subject_sets that are part of a workflow. `grouped` enables selecting subjects from a specific subject set. `prioritized` ensures that users will see subjects in a predetermined order. `pairwise` will select two subjects at a time for classification.

 ##### Attributes
 | Attribute | Type | View Scope | Edit Scope | Description |
 |-----------|------|------------|------------|-------------|